vesaakerman/easy-manage-deposit/README.md

           ---

           Subcommand: report summary - creates a summary report for depositor(optional) -a, --age  <arg>   Only report on the deposits that are less than n days old.
                                An age argument of n=0 days corresponds to 0<=n<1.
 If this argument is not provided, all deposits will be reported on.
+            -h, --help         Show help message

+           trailing arguments:
+            depositor (not required)
+          ---

+          Subcommand: report error - creates a report displaying all failed, rejected and invalid deposits for depositor(optional)
+            -a, --age  <arg>   Only report on the deposits that are less than n days old.
+                               An age argument of n=0 days corresponds to 0<=n<1.
+If this argument is not provided, all deposits will be reported on.